veuelive/veue/broadcaster/README.md

 ## Privileges Required

-This application require access for camera & microphone when it gets booted for first time.
-If you didn't provided privileges at first boot, you can set them from **System Preferences Pane** => **Security & Privacy Settings**.
+This application requires access to your camera & microphone when it gets booted for the first time.
+If you didn't provide privileges at first boot, you can set them from **System Preferences** => **Security & Privacy Settings**.

 If you want to reset these privileges during development you can use **tccutil**.